Embiotoca jacksoni: Description

+They reach a maximum length of 38 cm and a maximum weight of 1.22 kg.

 The thick lips are yellowish in color and may exhibit a darker "mustache" above the upper lip.
 The tail and pelvic fins are usually orange to reddish, occasionally possessing gold and dark blue stripes.
 They are believed to be capable of changing color for camouflage.

 Biology and ecology

-During mating season (summer), the males develop a pair of nipple-like organs extending from their anal fins.
+During mating season in the summer, the males develop a pair of nipple-like organs extending from their anal fins.
 Like all surfperches, they are viviparous (giving birth to live young).
 They reach sexual maturity after one or two years (at the length of 15 cm) and can live for up to nine years.

-They are carnivores, feeding primarily on small invertebrates during the day.
-Prey animals consist mostly of gammarid amphipods and other crustaceans, but they also prey on worms, bryozoans, and mollusks.
-Smaller black surfperches can behave as cleaner fish, consuming ectoparasites from each other and from other fish species.
+They are carnivorous, feeding primarily on small invertebrates during the day.
+Prey animals consist mostly of gammarid amphipods and other crustaceans, but they also prey on worms, ophiuroids/brittle stars, bryozoans, small crabs, and mollusks.
+They have been known to eat large amounts of substrate gravel, filter the food, and spit out the non-nutritious debris.
+Smaller black surfperches can behave as cleaner fish, consuming ectoparasites from other fish species.